anttiluode/AnttisBrain/README.md

 *Like the other boxes, this asks for camera permission.
 Deny it and it falls back to a moving test pattern with identical physics.
 Nothing leaves your machine.*

+### **6. takens-time-delay.html — spatialized phase-space reconstruction**

+The evolution of the cascade into a temporal memory substrate.
+In this build, the local speed of light is tied to the gravitational potential.
+The geodesic arc-length (trav) no longer just calculates fog—it acts as an index into a live, rolling 60-frame 3D texture buffer of the boundary.
+Mass doesn't just bend space here; it creates local reservoirs of time.

+* **Continuous Takens Embedding:** Light passing close to a heavy moon takes longer to escape to your eye.
+This means a single spatial cross-section of the screen displays a continuous gradient of time delays.
+The bulk acts as a delay-coordinate map, spatially unfolding the hidden phase-space of whatever dynamics are happening on the webcam.
+* **Temporal Gravity Wells:** If you move your hand across the camera, flat space updates instantly, but the heavy cores hold onto frozen "ghosts" of your past position.
+You can watch your own history slowly dissolve as the trapped, older light finally crawls out of the curvature.
+* **Koopman-Ready Interference:** Because the time-delays have unfolded hidden variables into spatial coordinates, the visual interference patterns wrapping around the moons effectively linearize the nonlinear dynamics of the boundary.
+The cascade is no longer just a spatial hall of mirrors; it is a temporal feedback loop where your present image collides with your past.

+*(Like the other boxes, this asks for camera permission.
+Deny it and it falls back to a moving test pattern with identical physics.
+Nothing leaves your machine.)*

 ---

 ## The mathematics, gathered